lizkca/thebook/docs/chap1.en.md

 By the way, writing an open source book is super easy, it almost cost nothing if you know how to do it. and i will talk on that topic at Chap8.After reading that, you might write a open source book too.who knows.

+At the end ,i'd like to thanks the people behind Apple, github.com, Mkdocs, Click, Flask.